Xerozzz/OurOrder/README.md

 Note: To delete your image, run `aws lightsail delete-container-service --service-name flask-ourorder`

+### CI/CD Pipeline using CodeDeploy, LightSail and CodePipeline
+1. To be added

 ## Features
+### Bugs
+- Session IDs not working on orders page if sent by 2 diff devices

 ### Implemented
 - Consolidating of orders
 - Session ID to sync up orders from multiple devices
 - Cache to auto delete, preventing old data from being saved
 - Add price field
-- Containerize Application
 - Remarks section for customizing order or other notes
 - Polish up CSS and styles
 - Allow export to Google Sheet or excel for storing purposes
 - Functional and Unit Tests
+- Deployment as Container in AWS Lightsail or Docker
+- Deployment with fully CI/CD Pipeline using CodeDeploy, CodePipeline and Lightsail

 ### Future/Developing
-- Automate full deployment into the cloud using Terraform and DevOps Pipeline
+- Automate full CI/CD deployment into the cloud using Terraform
+- Creating a safer way to port .env into CodePipeline
 - Adding menus for popular stores
 - Adding Icons for fun and personalisation
 - Find a way to prevent possible clashing of session IDs